Somewhere in the middle of nowhere of Alaska

 The full moon shows bold and bright in the dark night star strangled sky.
 A greenish aurora dances on the horizon over the next mountain range.
 An icy road winds down into what seems to be a lake of ice fog and winds up on the other side of the valley.
 The spruce trees reach only half way up the mountains on all sides of the valley, while the shrub tundra on their tops is entirely blanked by snow.
 In this setting, the black of the spruce against the snow white create a spooky scene in the frigid cold night in the White Mountains.

 Out of the nowhere, the sound of a truck disrupts the silence of the night.
 In the cold sub Arctic winter nights, sound waves carry noise far away from their sources.
 The noise increases steadily.
 Occasionally, the motor seems to haul like a tortured animal.
 It seems to take an eternity until the headlights of the truck coming from the other side of the mountain show up like flags in the sky.
-The truck comes over the top, rolls down the curvy ice road in the valley.
+The truck comes over the top, rolls down the curvy ice road into the valley.
 The motor hauls as the driver uses the transmission to counter the acceleration caused by the slope, while the headlights reflect on the ice like on a mirror.

 The sight goes down to about 20 yards or so (19 m) once the truck dives into the ocean of ice fog.
 The truck pulls off the icy road into what shows to be a large parking lot with about 20 other cars in front of what looks like an abonndoned old aircraft hangar with a house attached to the side somewhere in the middle of the lonesome valley.
 The ice fogs hides everything.
 No other houses are in sight.